Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

    The column heading must match that shown above for csi to correctly parse it.

 1. Collect the BMC MAC address information for the PIT node.
-   The PIT node BMC is not connected to the swtich like the other management nodes.
+   The PIT node BMC is not connected to the switch like the other management nodes.

    ```bash
    pit# ipmitool lan print | grep "MAC Address"
    MAC Address             : a4:bf:01:37:87:32
    ```

+   > **Note:** an Intel node would need to use `ipmitool lan print 3` instead of `ipmitool lan print`.

    Add this information for ncn-m001 to the `ncn_metadata.csv` file.
 There should be ncn-m003, then ncn-m002, and this new entry for ncn-m001 as the last line in the file.
    ```